-I never really was a fan of glazed ham (or ham in general), but my tastes have changed over the years and I quit love a good glazed ham now!
+I never really was a fan of glazed ham (or ham in general), but my tastes have changed over the years and I quite love a good glazed ham now!
 When looking for a ham that would be big enough to feed the group of people I was having over for a post-Christmas dinner, I was speaking with the butcher at the store.
 There were butt hams and shank hams offered.
+We’ve tried each cut and found that both the Hubby and I prefer the butt cut.
+It was very tender and absolutely delicious.

 Glazed Ham